microprediction/precise/README.md

 | schur     | Homespun method that generalizes on Hierarchical Risk Parity using Schur complements |
 | schur_weak_diag     |    ... and uses weak allocation and diag portfolio  |

 At present "weak" and "schur" are the only methods you may have trouble finding implemented elsewhere.
+The latter is my attempt to unify seemingly disparate approaches: namely those using a global optimization versus those using divide and conquer.

 ## Miscellaneous remarks